-Probably it’s good to start by explaining what is in coffee that wakes you up and how does it work:
+Probably it’s good to start by explaining what’s the substance in coffee wakes you up and how it works:

 Caffeine is the active ingredient of coffee that wakes you up.
-It acts as an antagonist at adenosine receptors.
+It acts as an antagonist of adenosine receptors.

 If you are a regular consumer of caffeinated beverages such as coffee, tea, or energy drinks, in time your body will start manufacturing extra adenosine receptors, since yours are constantly clogged by the caffeine.

-This means that you’ve built up a caffeine tolerance and you have to drink more coffee to achieve the desired energy boost.
+This means that you’ve built up a caffeine tolerance and you have to drink more coffee to achieve the initial energy boost.

 This is one of the most common reasons why caffeine doesn’t affect you anymore.

 In the following picture, you can see what happens when you’ve built up a caffeine tolerance:

 If you decide to increase your daily coffee consumption, just know that according to the FDA you shouldn’t go over 400 mg of caffeine per day.